danilablagorodniy37/User-Behavior-Analysis-for-Kindred-Group/README.md

 The objective of this project is to demonstrate my data analysis and machine learning skills relevant to the role of Data Analyst at Kindred Group.
 The project involves analyzing synthetic user data to uncover insights into user behavior on an online gambling platform, with a focus on enhancing user engagement and reducing churn.
 All data used in this project is synthetic and created for demonstration purposes only.

 Each of these graphs provides insights into different aspects of the synthetic data generated for user behavior analysis on an online gambling platform.
 Here's a detailed explanation of each graph:
-Explanation of the Graphs

 1. Age Distribution of Users